-If you are an Open Learning program student who requires academic accommodation, please contact the Academic Assistant to the Executive Director.
+If you are an Open Learning program student who requires academic accommodation, please contact the Open Learning program Counsellor.
 Please ensure that you contact us before the end of the first week of your course (every semester) in order to avoid any delays in support.
 Documentation from a health professional is required for all academic accommodations.
 Please note that all information provided will be held in confidence.

-If you require textbooks produced in an alternate format (e.g., DAISY, Braille, large print or eText), please contact the Academic Assistant to the Executive Director at least two months prior to the course start date.
+If you require textbooks produced in an alternate format (e.g., DAISY, Braille, large print or eText), please contact the Open Learning program Counsellor at least two months prior to the course start date.
 If contact is not made within the suggested time frame, support may be delayed.
 It is recommended that you refer to the course outline before beginning your course in order to determine the required readings.

 The provision of academic accommodation is a shared responsibility between OpenEd and the student requesting accommodation.
-It is recognized that academic accommodations are intended to "level the playing field" for students with disabilities.
+It is recognized that academic accommodations are intended to "level the playing field" for students with disabilities. counsellor@OpenEd.uoguelph.ca

-jessica.martin@uoguelph.ca